Atlas6174/launch-countdown-timer-main/README.md

 some meditation, and having the structure ready, I developed the background (specifically the layers; one for the color, one for the stars and one for the hills).
-With that piece done, I focused on the `FlipDown` component, implementing the styles and animations, with some hardcoded values.
+With that piece done, I focused on the `FlipDown` component, implementing the styles with some hardcoded values for the content.

 I continue with the `Counter` component, adding the logic of the countdown and ading some space and positions to the `FlipDown`s.